mrjclark/FinApp/Governance/Standards/07 Cryptography Standards.md

 ### 3.3 Data Protection

 #### 3.3.1 Data at Rest
-- All sensitive data must be encrypted at rest using algorithms approved as per NIST SP 800-(e.g., AES-256).
+- All sensitive data at rest must be encrypted
 - Encryption keys must be managed securely, with access restricted to authorized personnel only.
 - Regularly rotate encryption keys and audit key usage.